microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 ### Toggle Column Variants
 A toggle column variant is a *single* variant that is mutually exclusive to all of its *parent* projections.
 Conceptually, it offers users a way to "toggle" to an alternate view of the toggle's parent projection.

-For example, suppose a base column is added that exposes `DateTime` information relative to UTC.
+For example, suppose a base column is added that exposes UTC `DateTime` information.
 An "as local time" toggle may be added that projects each value to a `DateTime` relative to the computer's timezone:

 ```cs
 ColumnConfiguration columnConfiguration =